 Hospital-associated infections and antibiotic-resistant infections lead to the loss of millions of lives each year.
 One Health Trust is a member of the U.S. Centers for Disease Control and Prevention’s MInD-Healthcare network, which supports innovative transmission modeling research to understand what drives the spread of hospital-associated and antibiotic-resistant pathogens and estimate the benefits of preventive measures.

-One Health Trust has conducted and published research in three areas:
+One Health Trust has conducted and published research in multiple areas:

 The Centers for Disease Control and Prevention (CDC)